Did you know that as a NZ tenant you can be taken to court for the following allegations by a Harcourts property manager?

 Weighed on the scale & found wanting John.

-1. Failure of Tenancy Tribunal, scammed by landlord using property management parasites.
+1. Failure of Tenancy Tribunal, scammed by landlord using property management cuckoos.

 2. Justine Heyward, Kim Jones & Troy Robertson were crooks.
 John Talbot abetted their stealing tenants' bond money.